deepaklearner/sample_cypher/move_entitlement_to_qa/README.md

 One issue in this approach is, I am not obtaining the status of owners present in edw in the graph db.
 When should I do it to have a optimized solution?

+in delta step, find removed_owners as well.

+1.2 inactive owner is based on label of User node in neo4j, if it has Active label or not correct removed definition: Owner exist in Neo4j data, but is missing in current EDW data